-The project SeNaTe (Contract No. 675063) leading to this application has received funding from the European Union’s Horizon 2020 research and innovation program, BMBF and Free State of Saxony.
+The project PULSATE has received funding from the European Union`s Horizon 2020 research and innovation program under Grant Agreement No 951998.

 Digitizing European industry is essential for European competitivity in the 21st century, but only 1/5 of EU SMEs is highly digitised.
 Laser Based Advanced and Additive Manufacturing (LBAAM) technologies are regarded as Key Enablers for Digital Production and offer important advantages to the adopters.
 SMEs have strong entry barriers for the technology: Investment cost, technology complexity, system integration and awareness/adoption readiness.
 PULSATE aims to lower all said barriers to boost the adoption of Laser Based technologies by SMEs and promote the development of SME-friendly laser based equipment and solutions.